smudge/decks/railsconf-2022/slides.md

 #### unlocking the potential of the "demo" environment

 <!--
+Okay, so let's get started.

 Hello.
 Welcome.
+I'm Nathan.
 I'm glad to be here.
+A little nervous, too.

+This is actually my first live conference talk.

+I gave one last year, but it was prerecorded, so I spent like a week recording over and over trying to get the perfect take.
+Would definitely not recommend, so I'm more than happy to YOLO this one with you all today.
 -->

 ---